subirvarma/GeneralCognitics/_posts/StatisticalMechanics5.md

 After the predictive coding pipeline settles down, the resulting value of the hub state $xxx_n$ is fed back into the level 3 part of the vision and language pipelines, and serves as the latent $x_n$ value that is used to generate the next percept $g_{\phi}(x_n)$.
 The latent $x_n$ subsequently gets modified by the new sensory data $s_n$, which results in the latent state $z_n$.
 Thus the percept generation takes place at the mode level, but takes into account everything else that is happening by virtue of this architecture.

+Note that the vision updated happen almost continuously, while the language updates in the form of words happen every hundreds of milliseconds.
+The problem of integrating two streams running on different time scales is called the *multirate sensor fusion problem* in robotics.
+The proposed solution to this problem as shown in the above figure has empirical support in psycholinguistics. the Visual World Paradigm literature
+[Tanenhaus, Spivey-Knowlton, Eberhard, & Sedivy, 1995](https://sites.socsci.uci.edu/~rfutrell/teaching/lsci159-f2020/readings/tanenhaus1995integration.pdf) showed via eyetracking that visual context influences spoken word recognition and syntactic parsing during the earliest moments of processing.
+We will assume that the update to the shared state $zzz_n$ on the arrival of a new word happens much faster than the interval between successive vision updates, in other words the system does not run into the problem that the target for the word update is continuously changing as a result of the faster vision updates.

 Consider the scenario in which we are driving a vehicle and there is another vehicle in front of us, as well as other objects such as pedestrians etc which are visible.
 As per the model, the system will install models for all objects that we pay attention to during the course of the drive, but there are some objects that we pay more attention to, such as the car in front of us.
 The scenario can evolve into one of the following ways: